 It’s free and children love choosing their own books to read.
 Remember, if the book your child chooses to read is too hard for them to read independently then read it to them or share the reading.

 2. Internet fun

 There are several websites which have free eBooks to read or will read to you, as well as fun games to play.
 Try these:

-epic! is a wonderful resource for reading, but it is not free.
-However it is very inexpensive $7.99 per month for unlimited ebooks (fiction and non fiction for all ages), audio books, and educational videos plus they have a free 30 trial.
+- epic! is a wonderful resource for reading, but it is not free.
+However it is very inexpensive $7.99 per month (the first month is free!) for unlimited ebooks (fiction and non fiction for all ages), audio books, and educational videos plus they have a free 30 trial.
 Click here to learn more about this great resource.

 3. Signs out and about

 When you are out and about in the car or even out for a walk, see how many signs you can spot.
 Road signs, street signs, store signs and timetables… Read them together and talk about them.